catalyst/basil/readme.md

 ### Template Folder Names

-A general pattern is framework name then versions then variants - all lower case and joined with underscores.
+A general pattern is framework name, then versions, then variants - all lower case and joined with underscores.
 Dots and hyphens are OK.
 Some examples:

 * drupal_7
 * drupal_7_catalyst # Drupal 7 with the configuration preferred by Catalyst